CAREER LADDER GRANT PROGRAM & WILDCAT TLC

 Examples of Acceptable / Unacceptable Activities

-Appeals for approval or denial of application and placement on the Career Ladder Program, including the right to substantive and procedural appeals of the local comprehensive, performance-based evaluation process.
+Appeals for approval or denial of application and initial placement on the Career Ladder Program, including the right to substantive and procedural appeals of the local comprehensive, performance-based evaluation process.
 Procedures will include, but not limited to;

 An opportunity to have the decision reviewed by the Superintendent or designee.